Rental Rules at Orihuela Costa – 2026

 In the Valencian Community, there are two types of rentals:

 📝 3.
-Tourist Licence
+Tourist licence

-• Linked to the property’s cadastral reference.
+• Linked to the cadastral reference of the property.

 • Your title deed (Escritura or recent Nota Simple).